Why Endpoints Shouldn't Rely Entirely On Scanning

 2. Identifies Only Known Threats

 Scanners are limited to what is already known about a sample.
 Anything unknown – such as zero-day threats or polymorphic malware – goes undetected.
 Attackers often make slight modifications to existing threats that let them bypass detection from scanning engines, resulting in polymorphic malware, or variants.
 These variants require entirely new signatures in order to be detected, rendering scanners useless.
 Creating new signatures is labor-intensive, and cannot keep pace with the rate at which attackers can modify threats.

 Antivirus solutions periodically scan for malicious files or threats, regardless of system activity at the time.
 This consumes significant resources, eating into disk space and slowing down devices.
 To minimize impact, users often bypass or reschedule scans, change scanning frequency, or deactivate antivirus entirely.
 While any of these actions can temporarily avoid performance degradation, they leave systems vulnerable to malware that previous scans may not have detected.
 Additionally, periodic scanning increases the risk of missing malware introduced to the system between scans.

 4. Files at Rest Not Seen as Threats

 Malicious files pose no actual threat to a system until they are executed.
 Antivirus solutions scan for potentially malicious files, greatly impacting performance searching for things that are not threatening the system.

-Palo Alto Networks® Traps™ advanced endpoint protection uses a multi-method approach to malware prevention, protecting against the evolving threat landscape and addressing the concerns antivirus scanners present, all without relying on signatures.
-Traps integrates with WildFire® cloud-based threat analysis service to prevent known, unknown and zero-day threats, focusing on malware as it becomes active, rather than consuming system resources for dormant activity.
+The best endpoint security solutions use a multi-method approach to malware prevention, protecting against the evolving threat landscape and addressing the concerns antivirus scanners present, all without relying on signatures.
+They can integrate with cloud-based threat analysis service to prevent known, unknown and zero-day threats, focusing on malware as it becomes active, rather than consuming system resources for dormant activity.